Tarryn Allarakhia

-Allarakhia's early career began at Leyton Orient, before continuing his development at Aveley.
-He joined Maldon & Tiptree in January 2016, before signing a development contract with Colchester United in July 2017.
-He was released after one year at Colchester and joined fellow League Two club Crawley Town.
-In August 2021, he joined Woking.

-In June 2022, he joined Wealdstone.

 Career

+Early career

 Born in Redbridge, London, Allarakhia is a former player in Leyton Orient's Academy.
 He trained with Bournemouth during the summer of 2015 and also had a one week trial at Norwich City.
 He was signed to Aveley's first-team from their youth system in 2015 where he played as a winger.
 He made eight league appearances for Aveley between October and December and scored one goal, and also made one appearance in the Essex Senior Cup.

+Maldon & Tiptree

 In January 2016, Allarakhia became Steve Ball's first signing as manager of Maldon & Tiptree.
 He scored one goal in 18 appearances during the second-half of the 2015–16 season, and scored a further four goals in 37 appearances during his first full season with the Jammers.
 During his first few months at the club, through Maldon & Tiptree's link-up with Colchester United, Allarakhia made appearances for the Colchester under-21 team.

+Colchester United

 In July 2017, Allarakhia signed a one year development contract with Colchester United.
 He was released by the club at the end of the season.

+Crawley Town

 On 1 August 2018, Crawley Town signed Allarakhia on a two-year contract.
 He made his professional debut on 14 August in Crawley's EFL Cup match against Bristol Rovers.
 Allarakhia was loaned out for 28 days to Wealdstone on 8 January 2019.
 The deal was later extended to the end of the season.
 He made 18 appearances, scoring 4 times as Wealdstone reached the semi-finals of the playoffs.
 He was released by Crawley Town in summer 2021.

+Woking

 On 19 August 2021, Allarakhia joined National League side, Woking on a one-year deal following a short-term trial period.
 He went onto feature twenty-two times for The Cards before leaving in July 2022 at the end of his contract.

+Wealdstone

 On 27 June 2022, Allarakhia rejoined Wealdstone following his departure from Woking.
-Allarakhia scored his first goal back at the club on 16 August 2022, scoring the second goal in a 2-1 win away at Oldham Athletic.
+Allarakhia scored his first goal back at the club on 16 August 2022, scoring the second goal in a 2–1 win away at Oldham Athletic.

+He left Wealdstone in June 2024 after failing to agree a new contract.

+Rochdale

+On 10 June 2024, Allarakhia signed for Rochdale on a two-year deal.

+International career

+As his father is of Indo-Tanzanian heritage, Allarakhia is eligible to represent both Tanzania and England.
+Allarakhia was part of the 25 man squad for the Tanzania national team for the 2023 Africa Cup of Nations. and made his senior international debut against Egypt.
+He played in the 2023 AFCON match against Morocco.